Iberia-Ent/software-engineering--roles-definition/job_descriptions/frontend_engineer.md

   - Object Oriented Programming and Design
   - Continuous Integration
   - Infrastructure as code
-- Stack
-  - Cloud (AWS) including serverless
-  - GitHub with Actions
-  - Figma
-  - Angular and AngularJS
-  - Jest and Cypress JS
-  - Design System with StencilJS

 But we&#39;re keen to know other things that can be of importance: Side projects, other stack knowledge, hidden skills…